 Geographical, network or IP restrictions

-Some sites may put in place restrictions that limit the geographies or IP ranges that can access their content, or having their content behind restricted networks or IP ranges (e.g. 127.0.0.1).
-If these restrictions prevent Google’s crawlers from reaching all your pages please consider removing these restrictions, or making your content publicly accessible, to enable your URLs to be crawled.
+Some sites may put in place restrictions that limit the geographies or IP ranges that can access their content, or having their content behind restricted networks or IP ranges (for example, 127.0.0.1).
+If these restrictions prevent Google’s crawlers from reaching all your pages please consider removing these restrictions, or making your content publicly accessible, to allow your URLs to be crawled.

 Freshly published content